BookingBug/dev.bookingbug.com/docs/rest-api/queuing.md

 See more about [these endpoints](http://apidocs.bookingbug.com/#!/admin/get_admin_company_id_client_queues)

 ## Person
-Staff you have available to see your clients

 Here you can manage the different aspects of the staff you have available to see your clients (named `person` in the API).
 You can manage your staff members calendar and assign the walk-in clients around the clients that have pre-booked an appointment.

 **GET New Person** <br>
 Person Read Using Reference ID <br>
 `https://uk.bookingbug.com/api/v1/admin/:company_id/people/find_by_ref/{ref}`

 The API endpoints and Methods can be found [here](http://apidocs.bookingbug.com/#!/person/post_admin_company_id_people)